diagram-codesprint/render-line-charts-braille-display/README.md

 # Documentation for Braille Line Chart (BLC)

+__Note:__ Further development of this project beyond the code sprint is in the [sparkbraille](https://github.com/fizzstudio/sparkbraille) github repository hosted by Fizz Studio.

 # Goal
 The aim of the project is to explore the viability of representing the gist of a line chart (i.e., a summary of its "form") on a typical refreshable braille display (e.g., one line of 40 cells).
 Extension to larger (including multi-line) displays could be explored subsequently.